MartijnDingemans/delayed_reactant_labeling/docs/source/optimize.rst

 Optimize
 ========

-To optimize the rate constants, a model needs to be created that can create a prediction of the concentrations, and can subsequently calculate the corresponding errors.
-This model can than:
+To optimize the rate constants, a model needs to be created that can create a prediction of the concentrations, compare it with the experimental data, and subsequently calculate the corresponding errors.
+This model can then:

-1. Create an a guess of the rate constants.
+1. Create a guess of the rate constants.
 2. Compare the result of the prediction with the experimental data
-3. Weighing the errors
+3. Weigh the errors
 4. Save the intermediate results
-5. It will than repeat 1-4 until with different rate constants until the error no longer improves and the rate constants have converged to a stable value or the maximum number of iterations has been reached.
-The method, that is used to find the next guess, is the `Nelder-Mead <https://docs.scipy.org/doc/scipy/reference/optimize.minimize-neldermead.html>`_ algorithm with adaptive parameters.
+5. It will then repeat 1-4 with new rate constants until the error no longer improves and the rate constants have converged to a stable value or the maximum number of iterations has been reached.
+The method that is used to find the next set of rate constants is the `Nelder-Mead <https://docs.scipy.org/doc/scipy/reference/optimize.minimize-neldermead.html>`_ algorithm with adaptive parameters.

 The :class:`optimize.RateConstantOptimizerTemplate` is an abstract base class which has implemented the numbered steps above.
 However, the user must define the error functions and the exact methodology of creating a prediction.
 The definition